TheCaptain989/lidarr-flac2mp3/README.md

 <details>
 <summary>Example Docker Compose</summary>

-For example, the following lines in your `compose.yml` file would convert any .mp3 to Opus, and would need an extra `$` to escape the end-of-line regex match:
+For example, the following lines in your `compose.yml` file would convert any .mp3 to Opus, and would need an extra `$` to escape the end-of-line regular expression match:

 ```yaml
 environment: